Blackspo0n/UiPath-Parallel-Background-RE-Framework/README.md

 ## Downsides
  1. As the name implies PABARE-Framework should only be used if a process or sub process doesn´t require any ui interaction.
-Automating ui´s aren´t really supported bur not impossible.
+Automating ui´s aren´t really supported but not impossible.
  2. Debugging a whole process can be quite funny.
 UiPath Studio isn´t build with parallism in mind.
 So if you stop at a breakpoint Studio shows you the last executed activity which isn´t the activity you may have been expected.
  3. If you choose a big number for `BusinessProcess_ParallelExecutions` you may become issues with the connectivity to orchestrator and the service you want to automate.